-In response to widespread excitement over responsible investing globally, GPCA is recognizing private capital investments with extraordinary outcomes across Asia, Latin America, Africa, CEE and the Middle East with the inaugural Deal Awards.
+In response to widespread excitement over responsible investing globally, GPCA recognizes private capital investments with extraordinary outcomes across Asia, Latin America, Africa, CEE and the Middle East with the Deal Awards.

-For more exemplary private capital investment cases in Asia, Latin America, Africa, Central & Eastern Europe and the Middle East, download the Global Private Capital Association Deal Book.
+For more exemplary private capital investment cases in Asia, Latin America, Africa, Central & Eastern Europe and the Middle East, see the GPCA Deal Books.